 - 1x suction cup mount with 1/4" male screw.
 With this mount you can mount the dipole on the outside of a window, on a wall, car roof/window, or on any other smooth surface.
 To use first clean the surface with window cleaner or isopropyl alcohol.
 Then place the suction cup on the cleaned surface and close the lever to activate the suction.

 Signals are normally transmitted with either horizontal, vertical or right hand/left hand circular polarization (RHCP/LHCP).
 This is essentially the 'orientation' of a signal, and an antenna with the same polarization should be used too for best performance.
 A dipole can be used in either vertical or horizontal polarization, just by orienting it either vertically or horizontally.

 If you mismatch vertical and horizontal polarization or RHCP and LHCP you'll get an instant 20dB loss.
 If you mismatch vertical/RHCP, vertical/LHCP, horizontal/RHCP, horizontal/LHCP you'll only get a 3dB loss.

-For vertical polarization you will want to have the element connected to the center coax conductor pointing UP.
+For vertical polarization, in theory it does not matter which way around you orient the antenna as long as it's vertical.
+However in practice, you may get slightly better results by having the element connected to the center coax conductor pointing UP.
 You can confirm which element is connected to the center conductor by temporarily removing the black lid on the dipole base (it can be easily pried off with a nail or flat head screwdriver).